matwilso/matwilso.github.io/_posts/learned-sims.md

 would work, where users are compensated for providing their useful data.
 </span>, which define what we can train a model to do. (ie data is how you program Software 2.0.)

-Work on these types of waterline-raising ideas and artifacts is extremely impactful.
+It is hard to always predict what these are going to be and what the best way of going about developing them is.
-But it is hard to always predict what these are going to be and what the best way of going about developing them is.
+But it seems worth thinking about how we can raise the waterline.

-One interesting and emerging class of such artifacts is learned models themselves.
+One particularly interesting and emerging class of such artifacts is learned models themselves.
-Fine-tuning on ImageNet trained weights provides a primitive example, where users can solve solve a limited scope of transfer tasks on a smaller computational and data budget.
+Fine-tuned ImageNet weights are a primitive example of this, where users can solve solve a limited scope of transfer tasks on a smaller computational and data budget.
-With more powerful and general unsupervised models like GPT-3, the scope of impact is going to be massive.
+With more powerful and general unsupervised models like GPT-3 and CLIP, the scope of impact is going to be massive.
 Learned simulators are a promising prospect here.

 ## Learned simulators